KoiYouu/Blackjack-Game/README.md

 - As a user, I want to be able to add a card to my list of players.

-- As a user, I want to be able to add a player to my list of players.
+- As a user, I want to be able to add a gambler to my list of players.

 - As a user, I want to be able to view a scoreboard of my list of players.

+- As a user, I want to have the option to be able to save the progress of all the players with their wins, draws, losses, and balance or just exit the program

+- As a user, I want to be able to load my progress that I had saved or start a game new.